Skip to content

 You can take some simple precautions to try to prevent infestations.
 Keep areas clean and dry, especially kitchens and bathrooms.
 Store food in sealed containers and take out garbage regularly.
 Reduce clutter in storage areas and seal cracks or gaps around doors, windows, and plumbing.
 Outdoors, trim plants away from buildings and avoid stacking firewood or debris near entryways.

-Effective American Cockroach Control Methods
+American Cockroach Infestation Signs and Effective Control Methods

 If you notice signs of an infestation, it’s best to contact a pest control technician.
 DIY products may kill some roaches, but often miss eggs and hidden nests.
 A professional can assess the extent of the problem, apply targeted treatments, and offer advice on how to stop them from coming back.